 I make a lot of desserts.
-In fact, no fewer than 78 of my recipes have been desserts.
-And that doesn’t necessarily count the 15 posts I’ve tagged “brownies” or the 41 posts I’ve tagged “cookies.”
+In fact, as of January 2012, no fewer than 78 of my recipes have been desserts.
+And that doesn't necessarily count the 15 posts I've tagged "brownies" or the 41 posts I've tagged "cookies."

 Thus, I use a lot of vanilla extract.
 Real vanilla extract is expensive in the grocery store.
 Sometimes you're lucky and you find a sale on it; the best sale I've ever found has been a dollar for a 1 ounce bottle.
 If you're a baker, you buy about 5 bottles to stock up.

-I first started making my own vanilla extract two and a half years ago (May 2009, to be exact).
-I got the tutorial from Vanilla Review, which doesn’t seem to be updated very much anymore.
-It’s a nice walk-through that I’ve linked to, with lots of great pictures.
-I ordered my vanilla beans (both then and now) from a store on eBay, but you could get yours from Amazon.com or other places.
+I first started making homemade vanilla extract two and a half years ago (May 2009, to be exact).
+I got the tutorial from Vanilla Review, which doesn't seem to be updated very much anymore.
+It's a nice walk-through that I've linked to, with lots of great pictures.
+I ordered my vanilla beans (both then and now) from a store on eBay, but you could order extract grade vanilla beans from Amazon or other websites.

 Regular vanilla beans that you buy in the grocery store are usually for baking or cooking.
 For extract, you actually want extract grade beans, which have less water content and aren't as plump or nice-looking - and they should be cheaper.
 You could make vanilla with regular vanilla beans, but it would kind of be a waste unless that's all you could get your hands on.